Optimal Algorithms for Geometric Centers and Depth

-\SoCGVer{ } \myparagraph{The egg of a point set.} A problem related to computing the yolk is the following: For a set of $n$ points $\PS$ in $\R^d$, compute the smallest radius ball intersecting all extremal hyperplanes of $\PS$ (i.e., all hyperplanes passing through $d$ points of $\PS$).
+\seclab{egg:problem} A problem related to computing the yolk is the following: For a set of $n$ points $\PS$ in $\R^d$, compute the smallest radius ball intersecting all extremal hyperplanes of $\PS$ (i.e., all hyperplanes passing through $d$ points of $\PS$).
 Such a ball is the \emphi{egg} of $\PS$.
 See \figref{example} for an illustration of the yolk and egg of a point set.